1995–96 Charlotte Hornets season

-Rice led the team in scoring averaging 21.6 points per game, and was selected to play in the 1996 NBA All-Star Game.
-In addition, Larry Johnson averaged 20.5 points, 8.4 rebounds and 4.4 assists per game, while sixth man Dell Curry provided the team with 14.5 points per game, Burrell contributed 13.2 points, 4.9 rebounds and 1.4 steals per game, and Geiger provided with 11.2 points and 8.4 rebounds per game.
-The Hornets led the NBA in home-game attendance for the seventh time in their eight-year history.
+Rice led the team in scoring averaging 21.6 points per game, and also led them with 171 three-point field goals, while Larry Johnson averaged 20.5 points, 8.4 rebounds and 4.4 assists per game, and sixth man Dell Curry provided the team with 14.5 points per game, and finished second on the team with 164 three-point field goals.
+In addition, Burrell contributed 13.2 points, 4.9 rebounds and 1.4 steals per game, while Geiger provided with 11.2 points and 8.4 rebounds per game, Robert Parish averaged 3.9 points and 4.1 rebounds per game, and rookie center, and first-round draft pick George Zidek contributed 4.0 points and 2.6 rebounds per game.

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Rice was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
+In addition, Rice also participated in the NBA Three-Point Shootout for the second consecutive year, while Zidek was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
+Curry finished tied in seventh place in Sixth Man of the Year voting, while Geiger finished tied in fourteenth place in Most Improved Player voting.

+The Hornets led the NBA in home-game attendance for the seventh time in their eight-year history, with an attendance of 985,722 at the Charlotte Coliseum during the regular season.
 Following the season, Johnson was traded to the New York Knicks, while Anderson signed as a free agent with the Portland Trail Blazers, Robert Parish signed with the Chicago Bulls, Michael Adams retired, and head coach Allan Bristow resigned after five seasons with the franchise.